pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 │ Frontend (Next.js)   │ Port: 3000 │ Status: ⚪ Unknown │ Last Check: N/A   │
 │ ComfyUI              │ Port: 8188 │ Status: ⚪ Unknown │ Last Check: N/A   │
 │                                                                              │
 │ Note: Status checks require services to be running.
-Use STATUS command to   │ │ verify actual service health when services are active.                      │ └─────────────────────────────────────────────────────────────────────────────┘
+AUTO will check health  │ │ automatically when needed for the selected task.                            │ └─────────────────────────────────────────────────────────────────────────────┘
 ```